» Using SSH Keys for Cloning Modules

 To add a key:

-Obtain an SSH keypair that Terraform Cloud can use to download modules during a Terraform run.
+Obtain a PEM formatted SSH keypair that Terraform Cloud can use to download modules during a Terraform run.
 You might already have an appropriate key; if not, create one on a secure workstation and distribute the public key to your VCS provider(s).
 Do not use or generate a key that has a passphrase; Git is running non-interactively and won't be able to prompt for it.

-The exact command to create a keypair depends on your OS, but is usually something like
+The exact command to create a PEM formatted SSH keypair depends on your OS, but is usually something like

 ssh-keygen -t rsa -m PEM -f "/Users/<NAME>/.ssh/service_terraform" -C "service_terraform_enterprise".
 This creates a